 Despite the wild fire from the ISAF troops overall this incident was handled pretty well.
 Two of the three suicide bombers were shot before they could strike and the focal point of the incident was isolated and contained rapidly.
-Most importantly the door kickers took their time rooting out the villains who, as is typical for Taliban fighters, did not fight with any skill or determination despite achieving complete surprise and being prepared to fight to the death.
+Most importantly the door kickers took their time rooting out the villains who, as is typical for Taliban fighters, did not fight with much skill despite achieving complete surprise and being prepared to fight to the death.

 The subsequent assassination of former President Burhanuddin Rabbani is something on which I’ll withhold comment.
 I knew Rabbani’s deceased son-in law very well and have no desire to share my opinions on this matter except for two: That was one well planned and executed operation that reveals a skill set we in the west no longer have.
 And seeing Ambassador Crocker accuse the Pakistani’s of collusion in the attack was a refreshingly honest public statement from a senior diplomat.

 Blind support of GIRoA is not a mission, but an abdication of the imperative of paying attention to reality when you define a mission.
-The American military has a counterinsurgency doctrine, which is based on supporting the local government, and they are not going to tailor their operations to fit reality despite the fact we have no legitimate host nation partner.
+The American military has a counterinsurgency doctrine based on supporting the local government, and they are not going to tailor their operations to fit reality despite the fact we have no legitimate host nation partner.
 The six fighters who launched the main attack obviously had staged thousands of pounds worth of weapons and ordnance inside Kabul’s Ring of Steel and that could only be done with the active assistance of Afghan Security Forces.
 Corruption in this country is that bad.